CloudReactor/docs/secrets.md

 contains runtime secrets.
 In the python example project, python tasks read this file at runtime using the [python-dotenv](https://github.com/theskumar/python-dotenv) library.

-Three methods of managing secrets that we'll cover are:

 1. TOC
 {:toc}